 The table below shows the price comparison between two single policies and one joint policy.

-Quotes are based on non-smokers for a level term life insurance policy, over a 20 year term for £100,000 of cover:
+Quotes are based on non-smokers in good health for a level term life insurance policy, over a 20 year term for £100,000 of cover:

 |Age||Two Single Policies||One Joint Policy||% Saving|